green-api/whatsapp-demo-chatbot-golang/README.md

     apiTokenInstance
 ```

-Don't forget to enable all notifications in your instance settings, so that the chatbot can immediately start receiving messages.
-After receiving these parameters, find the class [`main.go`](main.go) and enter `idInstance` and `apiTokenInstance` into the constant values.
-Data initialization is necessary to link the bot with your Whatsapp account:
+You'll also need an OpenAI API key to use the GPT functionality.
+You can obtain one from the [OpenAI platform](https://platform.openai.com/).

+Create a `.env` file in the project root with the following variables:
 ```
-    const (
-        idInstance       = "{INSTANCE}"
-        apiTokenInstance = "{TOKEN}"
-    )
+ID_INSTANCE=your_instance_id
+AUTH_TOKEN=your_api_token
+OPENAI_API_KEY=your_openai_api_key
 ```

+Don't forget to enable all notifications in your instance settings, so that the chatbot can immediately start receiving messages.

 You can then run the program by clicking start in the IDE interface or entering the following query on the command line:
 ```